 The main experiment took place in a private research lab with an adjoining waiting area.
-Once potential participants arrived at the test site, they received and seated at a private cubicle with a fixed desk and nonrolling chair, facing a computer monitor.
+Once potential participants arrived at the test site, they received a copy of the consent form to read.
+After agreeing to participate, they were led into the research room (which had dim lighting to focus the subject's gaze) and seated at a private cubicle with a fixed desk and nonrolling chair, facing a computer monitor.
 The researchers were positioned a few feet behind the participant to facilitate the experiment without disturbing the participant.
 The participants were then instructed to hold their head still, and the Eye Tribe Tracker (ETT) was calibrated by having them fixate on a series of nine points positioned at various locations around the screen.
 ETT uses a corneal reflection system to measure the precise location of a person's eye fixations when looking at a visual display-in this case a pair of images-on a computer monitor.
 The eye-tracking system does not require participants to wear head gear.
 The system uses a real-time digital image processor to automatically track the center of the pupil and a low-level infrared reflection from the corneal surface.
 The system collects data at 60 Hz, or about every 16.7 milliseconds, and records the location of fixations, number of fixations, and duration of fixations.

 Once calibration was successfully completed, the computer monitor automatically moved to a baseline measurement of the participant's emotional state using AdSAM®.
 The participants audibly reported which Manikin in each dimension best represented their feelings at that time.
 Then participants were notified that different pairs of images were about to be shown on the screen.
 Once the participant was ready, a set of double images was randomly shown for 10 seconds.
 The images were then automatically replaced by AdSAM®.
 Participants were instructed to audibly report their overall emotional response to the pair of images they just saw.
 This procedure was repeated for each pair of dual images until all seven pairs were viewed.
-When they were finished viewing all the images, participants were given a computer-based survey, where they listed all the images they could still recall readjusting poor calibration.
+When they were finished viewing all the images, participants were given a computer-based survey, where they listed all the images they could still recall and provided demographic information.
+For each participant, the experiment took about 30 minutes to complete, including technical issues, such as readjusting poor calibration.